Discover

 • Constable Care school visit – puppet show ‘Getting to school safely’’

-• Protective Behaviour workshop- information session
+• Protective Behaviour workshop- Informative session (optional you may maintain information)

-• Neighbour hood walk and play session to Hunt Street Reserve
+• Neighbourhood walk and play session to Hunt Street Reserve

 • ‘Better Beginnings’ Information Session for parents